ssha-org/ssha_web/content/prizes.md

 The Association awards two annual prizes for outstanding books in social science history.

-**Submissions for the 2020 book awards competition (see below) will open soon, details to be posted shortly.**

 ### Presidents Book Award

 A $1000 prize is awarded annually for a meritorious first work by an early-career scholar.
 Entrants are judged on scholarly significance, interdisciplinary reach, and methodological innovativeness within monographs analyzing past structures and events and change over time.
 Books with a copyright date of the previous year that are published within eight years of the author's Ph.D. are eligible for consideration.